 Most businesses treat email copywriting like it's some kind of mystical art.
 They obsess over clever wordplay, spend hours on subject lines that sound witty, and forget the only thing that matters: does it make the reader do something?
 If your emails aren't generating clicks, bookings, or sales, they're just noise.
-Email copywriting isn't about sounding smart or creative.
-It's about understanding what your audience wants, giving them a clear reason to act, and making that action the easiest thing they could possibly do.
-When you get that right, email becomes one of the highest-converting channels you've got.

 Why Email Copywriting Determines Whether Your Campaign Succeeds or Fails

 The words in your email determine whether someone opens it, reads it, and clicks through.
 That's three separate conversion points before they even reach your landing page.
-Each one depends entirely on how well your email copywriting speaks to the reader's needs and removes friction from their decision-making process.

-Here's what strong email copywriting achieves:
+Strong email copywriting achieves:

 - Gets your email opened by making the subject line relevant, not just attention-grabbing